 All hazardous waste management sites are regularly inspected by CRANE and CAAA hazardous waste facility operators (hazardous waste handlers), and by Environmental Protection management personnel.
 Inspections are documented in inspection logs.
 The inspection log serves as the written record of the results of implementing the Operational Inspection Schedule.
-In accordance with 40 CFR 264.15(d), the Inspection Log is kept in Building 3260 at CRANE.
+In accordance with 40 CFR 264.15(d), the Inspection Logs are maintained at the individual treatment units.